 Sidney Morgan, restorative justice coordinator for the county’s department of Community Justice explained how restorative justice programs work with youth.
 When harm is done, a victim and an offender can choose to sit down and talk about that harm and how to repair it.
 The program is completely voluntary for both parties and involves: Holding the offender accountable; Giving victims a voice; and repairing the harm done.

 “I love this philosophy because it makes sense,” Morgan said.
 “Our schools are finally starting to use this process and that’s going to have a huge impact on kids getting kicked out of school.”

 Morgan says she is exploring the idea of a Neighborhood Accountability Committee based on restorative justice principles and wants community members to weigh in.
 Interested?
 Email Sidney.email@example.com

-Emanuel Price, a restorative justice coordinator with Portland Public Schools said parents with felony backgrounds who are now responsible parents need to be able to volunteer in schools.
+Emanuel Price, a restorative justice coordinator with Portland Public Schools said parents with felony backgrounds face barriers to volunteering in schools.
 Currently a background check that shows a felony record disqualifies parents even from attending a field trip with their child.
 Price said a parent recently broke down in tears after finding he couldn’t attend a trip with his student.
 He had a long-past drug dealing conviction that drew extra penalties because it was within 1,000 feet of a school, even though he had no idea that the school was nearby.
 Negotiations are underway to find a solution.